 Now, let’s talk about leather types for the shoe upper you can work within making your shoes especially if you are a beginner in shoe making.

-I decided to create a short tutorial where I mentioned the best leather types that I recommend for you as a beginner in shoemaking.
+I decided to create a short video tutorial (in the end of this post) where I mentioned the best leather types that I recommend for you as a beginner in shoemaking.
 You can try your luck and ignore my suggestions but this kind of frustration can break your desire and passion.